 As we moved into the next decade of our history, our sanitary equipment sales grew alongside the list of manufacturers we represented.
 In addition to the aforementioned Cherry-Burrell and Girton Manufacturing, names like Waukesha, Gaulin (now APV), Chester-Jensen, Sani-Matic, Sparta Brush and Haynes Spray were now on our line card.
 We are proud to still represent all of these manufacturers today!
 In addition to the sanitary process equipment (and bulkans as mentioned last decade), we were offering a line of ingredients like chocolate cocoa and fruit purees, as well as stabilizers, milk crates, screw caps, chemicals, extracts and dairy cultures.
 We were truly a full line supplier of "machinery and supplies for the milk and ice cream industry."

 On June 15, 1955, one LaReeta Stanley Hanner joined M.G.
-Newell Company, Incorporated.
-Remarkably, she is still an associate with us today!
+Newell Company, Incorporated and worked for us until December 2010 - 55 years of service!
 LaReeta started with us while in our Davie Street location.
 However, after almost 40 years on Davie Street, M.G.
 Newell built a brand new building and moved to the east side of Greensboro.
 Our new address was 200 Raleigh Street and we were now up to a seven digit phone number!
 We even received our first zip code.
 (The zip code, which stood for “Zoning Improvement Plan,” was introduced by the US Post Office on July 1, 1963.)
 The move to our state of the art facility was the same year we celebrated our 75th anniversary.
 After only a couple of years, in order to handle the ice cream and novelty ingredients growth, we made a warehouse addition.
 Overseeing this period of growth was Hase Smith.
 He became president of the company in 1960 and would lead the company into the next big change for M.G.
 Newell Company, Incorporated.

 In 1946, a new company founded by former officers of M.G.
 Newell, split off the implements business and named it Baldwin-Garrett Company.
 This business was now separate from M.G.
 Newell Company and afforded us the opportunity to focus solely on the dairy industry.
 Our slogan then was, “Machinery and Supplies for the Milk and Ice Cream Industries.”
 We are the south’s oldest dairy supply company.
 Bulkan (3 gallon bulk ice cream containers) sales were a major part of our distribution efforts selling about 80% of the market to the Carolinas.
 Stainless steel sanitary process components were now filling our shelves.